 What are some key sales forecasting challenges?

 It can be difficult to produce a consistently accurate sales forecast.
-Some of the most common challenges include:
+Some of the keys to success in sales forecasting:

 - Accuracy and Mistrust.